How to Organize Kitchen Drawers: Simple Steps That Actually Work

 The Kitchen Drawers – Before

-Let’s start with drawers immediately when you come into our kitchen from the butler’s pantry.
+Let’s start with the drawers immediately when you come into our kitchen from the butler’s pantry.

-NOTE: You can see the hook where I keep my purse out of site, but easily accessible.
+NOTE: You can see the hook where I keep my purse out of sight, but easily accessible.
 I love hooks.
 (Get my 7 Easy Inexpensive Ways to Use Hooks.)

-The first drawer on the left is where I keep small baking tools.
+The first drawer on the left holds small baking tools.

 The next drawer – the one that started this kitchen drawer organization project – is what we affectionately call “the junk drawer”.
 It’s meant to hold “office” type supplies.